kevgo/cucumber-sort/README.md

 And I bake it
 ```

-The Cucumber suite works the same before and after, but now it's better
+Our recipe database works the same before and after, but now it's organized more
-organized.
+consistently.

 ### Installation